openziti/ziti-doc/docusaurus/docs/guides/05-troubleshooting/pki-troubleshooting/renew-cert.md

 ## Creating New Certs

-If you set up your network following the quickstart guides, your PKI will have client and server certs for the controller control plane and edge/API plane.
+If you set up your network following the [quickstart guides](/docs/learn/quickstarts), your PKI will have client and server certs for the controller's control plane and edge/API plane.

 ### Setup Environment Variables
-The following environment variables are the minimum required to renew a cert.
+The following environment variables are the minimum required to renew a cert with the `ziti-cli-functions.sh` script.
 These can be obtained through the `.env` file for your network.
-However, it is recommended that the `FILE_NAME_ROOT` value is different than the existing (expired) cert filenames.
-This way, a new cert will be created rather than overwriting the existing cert.
+However, it is recommended that the `FILE_NAME_ROOT` value is different than the existing (expired) cert filenames so a new cert will be created rather than overwriting the existing cert.

 ```
+# Path to the network PKI root folder
 export ZITI_PKI="/home/ubuntu/.ziti/quickstart/homeassistant2/pki"

+# The DNS entries the PKI should be valid for
 export DNS_ALLOW_LIST="localhost,homeassistant2"

+# The IP addresses the PKI should be valid for
 export IP_ALLOW_LIST="127.0.0.1,150.136.141.199"
 ```